-The above applies only to European search reports.
-For supplementary European search reports on Euro-PCT applications lacking unity of invention, a partial search report is issued directly on the invention first mentioned in the claims only (Rule 164(1) - see B-VII, 2.3).
+For supplementary European search reports on Euro-PCT applications lacking unity of invention, the same procedure is followed (Rule 164(1) - see B-VII, 2.3).

 6. The search opinion in cases of a limitation of the search

 Any argumentation and objections presented in the search opinion must be consistent with limitations of the search and the reasons therefor.
 This applies to limitations for reasons of non-patentability (e.g. business methods - Art.
 52(2)(c), see B-VIII, 1), for reasons of severe deficiencies prejudicing a meaningful search (Rule 63, see B-VIII, 3) or due to a contravention of Rule 43(2) (Rule 62a, see B-VIII, 4).
 In these cases, the search opinion will also contain the information indicated in B-VIII, 3.3 and 4.3.